nmwsharp/polyscope-docs/cpp/source/FAQ/index.md

 Use [Groups]([[url.prefix]]/features/groups/) to group your structures in to categories which can be enabled/disabled all together.
 Notice the `hide descendants` and `show details` options on groups, which can totally hide structures from the UI while still offering some control via the group.

 You can always use the [Custom UIs]([[url.prefix]]/features/callbacks_and_UIs/) to create your own interface buttons and selectors which programmatically enable or disable registered objects or adjust their settings.

+### **How do I set up mouse click interactions and callbacks**

+See [Mouse Interactions]([[url.prefix]]/features/callbacks_and_UIs/#mouse-interactions).
+There are no special callbacks for creating mouse events.
+Instead, you can implement almost any behavior you want via ImGui's built-in functions.
+There are also a few polyscope-specific functions to get information about scene at the location you clicked, such as constructing rays and querying depth.

 ### **Rendering figures for papers and presentations**